-Most operations are elective, meaning that the patient is the person who is ultimately making the decision to go under the knife.
-An exception to this is emergency surgery, which most likely occurs in the Emergency Room after a traumatic injury such as a fall or accident.
+Most operations are elective, meaning that the patient is ultimately deciding to undergo surgery.
+An exception to this is emergency surgery, which most likely occurs in the emergency room after a traumatic injury such as a fall or accident.

-- RICE Method: for many sports-type injuries, a combination of Rest, Ice, Compression, and Elevation can help ease the symptoms of injury.
-Rest allows the injury to heal on its own in a way that places minimal stress on the joint.
-Ice can ease pain.
-Some doctors may suggest an alternating colt-heat regimen to reduce pain as well.
+- RICE method: for many sports-type injuries, a combination of rest, ice, compression, and elevation can help ease the symptoms of injury.
+Ice can ease the pain while rest allows the injury to heal on its own in a way that places minimal stress on the joint.
+Some doctors may suggest an alternating hot-cold regimen to reduce pain as well.
 Compression and elevation can ease pain by reducing inflammation at the injury site.